Augie-Environmental-Studies/gardens/README.md

 or (b) tell us about what kind of changes you'd like to see by emailing soobinrho@gmail.com

-If this is your first time on source-control websites like GitHub, we recommend you to just email us.
+If this is your first time on GitHub, we recommend you to send an email to us instead of editing the source code.
-In the email, please include as much detail as possible -- e.g. exactly which page and which lines to modify, add, or delete.
+In the email, please include as much detail as possible -- e.g. exactly which line on which page to modify, add, or delete.

 <br>

 ### How to edit the website's source code

-If you already know how to use GitHub or if you'd like to learn about how to use
-GitHub, read this section.
-Otherwise, emailing us would be easier than this method.
+Read this section if you already know how to use GitHub or if you'd like to learn how to use GitHub.
+Otherwise, just sending an email to us would be easier for you.

 > 1. Every project page has `Edit page on GitHub` button at the bottom.